 We like International Living.
 We've been reading their magazine for over 20-years!
 And we will continue reading their magazine and watching their videos.
 We like that they do a big part of the footwork about a new undiscovered place, so then we can actually do our own research about a place they are boasting about to see if we will like it too.

-When International Living boasts about the wonderful character traits of a country or certain city, such as the weather, cost of living and beauty, these wonderful things are all very subjective, based on personal preference.
+When International travel magazines boast about the wonderful character traits of a country or certain city, such as the weather, cost of living and beauty, these wonderful things are all very subjective, based on personal preference.
 Yes, even the cost of living is subjective.

 We've been on blogs where people were complaining about how expensive it is to buy things and to live in Cuenca!!
 They were complaining because for two people their expenses were $1700 a month.
 But whose fault is that?
 That figure is almost twice as much as what we (family of five) spend on our cost of living.